 Community Housing Asset Ownership Policy

 The Community Housing Asset Ownership Policy sets out DCJ Housing's requirements of vesting ownership of properties to selected community housing providers.
-The policy outlines the prerequisites for asset ownership and the requirements that community housing providers had to meet in order to be eligible to own Government-funded social housing.
+In addition, the policy outlined the prerequisites for asset ownership and the requirement that community housing providers had to meet in order to be eligible to own Government-funded social housing.

-The Asset Ownership Policy is part of a broader assurance framework in NSW that integrates regulatory and legislative controls with policy levers in order to manage risk and support growth and development of a dynamic and sustainable not-for-profit housing system.
-This provides assurance to stakeholders (tenants, financiers, tax payers and government) that funded housing providers are viable, independent and innovative.
+The Asset Ownership Policy was part of a broader assurance framework in NSW that integrated regulatory and legislative controls with policy levers to manage risk and support the growth and development of a dynamic and sustainable not-for-profit housing system.
+This provided assurance to stakeholders (tenants, financiers, tax payers and government) that funded housing providers are viable, independent and innovative.